The Henderson Kids

 The Henderson Kids is an Australian television series made by Crawford Productions for Network Ten between 1985 and 1987.
 It was created and storylined by Roger Moulton, who also wrote 5 episodes in the first series and 2 episodes in the second series.

+Season 1

 Synopsis

 The series follows teenage siblings Steve (Paul Smith) and Tamara (Nadine Garner).
 They are forced to leave the city and move to the country to live with their uncle Mike (Nicholas Eadie) after their mother Alice (Diane Craig) is hit by a truck and killed.
 Mike is a police officer in the fictional town of Haven Bay.

 The Henderson kids make a new life in Haven Bay and make friends with the local gang.
 They were Ted Morgan (Ben Mendelsohn), Colin "Cowboy" Clarke (Mark Hennessy), Charlotte "Char" Kernow (Kylie Minogue) and Brian "Brains" Buchanan (Bradley Kilpatrick).

-Steve and Tamara defend the family land, Hendersons' Point, against the schemes of ruthless businessman Ashley Wheeler (Peter Whitford).
+Steve and Tamara defend the family land, Henderson's Point, against the schemes of ruthless businessman Ashley Wheeler (Peter Whitford).
 To compound matters, Steve falls in love with Wheeler's daughter Sylvia (Annie Jones).

-Guest stars

-Several well-known actors played guest roles in the series.
-They included Tottie Goldsmith, Kevin Harrington, Peter O'Brien, Stefan Dennis, and Jane Hall who, like Minogue, Kilpatrick and Jones, went on to appear in Neighbours.
-Antoinette Byron also had a role in the series.